From Cradle to College: 9 Tips for Designing a Closet That Will Grow With Your Child

 A custom closet is an investment that can last a lifetime.
-When it comes to children’s closets, it’s especially important to design a system that can transform over time because the needs of a child change as they grow from infant to toddler to teen.
+When it comes to a closet for kids, it’s especially important to design a system that can transform over time because the needs of a child change as they grow from infant to toddler to teen.

 To get the most out of your child’s closet system, choose features that are adaptable.
 Follow the tips below to create a system that will encourage your child to keep their room neat and organized through accessibility.